 Each discussion-based seminar, with fewer than 20 participants, pushes you to continuously interact with your professors and classmates.
-Through this deep collaboration, you learn to question assumptions, analyze information, perform simulations, devise novel solutions, and fundamentally reshape the way you think.
+Through this deep collaboration, you learn to question assumptions, analyze information, perform simulations, devise novel solutions, and fundamentally reshape the way you think about the world.

 The Minerva faculty come from diverse backgrounds, but share a common passion: student learning.
 Unlike the tenured positions at other institutions, your professors are dedicated to providing the highest quality education possible.